learner57/s15_goyal_data_lecture_notes/README.md

 #Communcation between web browser and web server

 using http request on http port.

 Majorly we use GET and PUT.

-Web server is deployed in APACHE and responds to the requests. requests uses image tags, script tags to embedd in HTML
+Web server is deployed in APACHE and responds to the requests.

+requests uses image tags, script tags to embedd in HTML.

 rails modularize the structure of the page to be loaded accprding to the user demands.

 #RESTFUL SERVICES

 REST : Representation about resources conveyed through a representing pattern.

 Resources are URIs which are a superclass of URLs.

 S- state, T- transtion.

 CRUD: Create, Read, Update, Delete operations are used in Representation of the resources.

 #Using REST over services: Just like the anamoly with CREATE

 GET: Read and get back to the current state of the resources, eg. /users/{id} will get you back the ids of the user

 POST: Create the {data}